tokaivillas/ReservesPlanner/README.md

-# reserves_panner
+# Management Budget
-A planner to assist with the Sectional Titles Schemes Management Regulations
+A spreadsheet to help with the Sectional Titles Schemes Management Regulations.